sampolgar/anonymous-credentials/readme.md

 - [ ] Remove println and clean up
 - [ ] Update pairing to faster pairing function
 - [ ] Do Equality Proofs with multiple credentials

+Notes
+cargo bench

+Problems found

+- bbsplus has to be remade to support proving from multiple credentials as per https://github.com/sampolgar/dock-crypto/blob/main/bbs_plus/src/proof_23.rs